Asqatasun/Asqatasun/docs/Rule-1-3-3.md

 #### Test1

-For all elements of **Set1**, check whether the content of the "`alt`" attribute is not relevant (see Notes for details about relevancy test).
+For all elements of **Set1**, check whether the content of the `"alt"` attribute is not relevant (see Notes for details about relevancy test).

 For each occurrence of true-result of **Test1**, raise a MessageA.